 AKA John John, Kiparra, Kurrpurra, Kuparu, Wingantjirri, Wanyuma, Wanyima, Tanalga, Jakamarra, Jagamara, Jakamara, Djakamara,

-With only 51 records recorded for this artist, a number of which are repeat offers, John Kipara has a very impressive average price of $16,487.Yet nothing has matched the first three years that works appeared on the secondary market.
+Nothing has matched the artsit's first three years on the secondary market.
 Between 1997 and 2000 all 12 works offered sold and his average price stood at $21,916.
-Since then results have been far more ordinary.
+Since then, results have been far more ordinary.
 Between 2002 and 2003 all four works offered failed to find a buyer although things improved a bit between then and 2007 with eight works sold and five unsold.
 Fresh early works by this artist are unlikely to appear very often in the market and will always attract interest.
 Collectors would be well advised to avoid anything produced after 1980 unless it is spectacular.
 2012 was a good example of this.
-A really fine 1971 work Big Pintupi Dreaming entered his top ten results at 5th place after selling for $29,280.
-Only two other works were offered that year.
-One was created in 1979 and the other in 1986.
-Both did badly.
-Again, in 2015 only two works, created in 1987 and 2002, were offred for sale.
-Both were successful but went for $2,928 and $3,400 respectively.
-Between 2016 and 2017 only one notable work came up for auction at Sotheby's London; a beautiful untitled board from 1972 failed to attract a buyer with the ambitious presale estimate of GBP45,000 - 60,000.
+A fine 1971 work Big Pintupi Dreaming entered his top ten results after selling for $29,280.

-John Kipara was born and grew up near Kulkuta west of Tjukurla north of the present day community of Kiwirrkurra and spent his youth in salt lake country southwest of Lake Macdonald.
+John Kipara was born and grew up near Kulkuta west of Tjukurla north of the present-day community of Kiwirrkurra.
+He spent his youth in salt lake country, south-west of Lake Macdonald.
 His family had been one of the first groups to be re-settled at Papunya in the early sixties and after John encountered Europeans for the first time in his early 30’s he expressed his desire to join them.

 During the seventies, as the Papunya painting movement gathered momentum, John lived and worked at Yayayi, one of Papunya’s smaller outstations, slightly removed from the main area.
 Peter Fannin, the art advisor immediately after Bardon, would drive twenty-five miles out to the encampment where the artists would eagerly await his arrival, their recent works leaning up against trees or lying on spread blankets.
-It was a public event and the resulting payment for last months sales, noticeably boosted the resources of the community.
+It was a public event and the resulting payment for last month's sales noticeably boosted the resources of the community.
 The initial group of artists was granted a government painting allowance.
-They were greatly encouraged by the slowly growing public appreciation of their cultural riches, which up until this time had rarely been acknowledged.
-John worked closely with Yala Yala Gibbs and Freddy West who were from the same homeland area and, at times, they would work together on joint canvases as the concept of a personally created and owned artwork was new to them, as was the ‘white fella’s’ notion that they were building a ‘business’ together.
-These three men were joined by Charlie Tjapangati in working on a very large major Tingari canvas that was included in Australian Perspecta 1981, the centerpiece of the Australian contemporary art calendar at the Art Gallery of New South Wales.
+They were greatly encouraged by the slowly growing public appreciation of their cultural riches, which, up until this time, had rarely been acknowledged.
+John worked closely with Yala Yala Gibbs and Freddy West, who were from the same homeland area.
+At times, they would work together on joint canvases as the concept of a personally created and owned artwork was new to them, as was the ‘white fella’s’ notion that they were building a ‘business’ together.
+These three men were joined by Charlie Tjapangati in working on a very large major Tingari canvas that was included in Australian Perspecta 1981, the centrepiece of the Australian contemporary art calendar at the Art Gallery of New South Wales.
 Alongside three other Papunya paintings, art patrons were granted an introductory insight into the vast cultural and spiritual depths of the unknown interior.
 This was an important moment in the legitimization of Western Desert painting by the art establishment and, with gathering international interest, it became the catalyst for a re-appraisal of the identity of Australian art.

-Tjakamarra made an initial journey back to Kulkuta and Yawalyurru with a group of men that shared ownership of this homeland in June 1974, and finally, in 1981, followed the group of 300 men, women and children who moved back to his Pintupi homelands to establish the community of Kintore.
-With the proceeds from his art sales John Kipara lived and worked at Walungurru where Pat Hogan watched him effortlessly striding out on a hunting expedition in 1982, exhibiting skills he retained well into the 1990’s.
+Tjakamarra made an initial journey back to Kulkuta and Yawalyurru with a group of men that shared ownership of this homeland in June 1974.
+Finally in 1981, he followed the group of 300 men, women, and children who moved back to his Pintupi homelands to establish the community of Kintore.
+With the proceeds from his art sales, John Kipara lived and worked at Walungurru where Pat Hogan watched him effortlessly striding out on a hunting expedition in 1982, exhibiting skills he retained well into the 1990’s.
 After the 1980’s he painted fewer and fewer works and there is little evidence of his interest in painting at all after 1990, by which time he was the last remaining Papunya Tula shareholder living in the region around Tjurkurla.
 John Tjakamarra’s legacy lies in the classic Pintupi Tingari paintings he produced over a period of 30 years.
-Having grown to his adulthood prior to contact and enduring only a short period of resettlement, John Kipara Tjakamarra spent the remainder of his life at his small outstation Walungurru where he died in 2002 at seventy two years of age, in the company of his immediate family.
+Having grown to adulthood prior to contact and enduring only a short period of resettlement, John Kipara Tjakamarra spent the remainder of his life at his small outstation Walungurru, where he died in 2002 at seventy-two years of age, in the company of his immediate family.

 Bardon, Geoffrey.
 1991.
 Papunya Tula; Art of the Western Desert.
 Australia.
 Penguin.